dekrus/Fallout2MechanicsMiniRework/README.md

 As long as sneaking player is within the detection range of an watching NPC, that NPC will be outlined:

 - Red    - Player has been detected.
+- Purple - (Steal mod only) Player has been detected, but the NPC will not notice an attempt to steal from other NPCs.
+- Gray   - (Fog of War disabled) Not detected, but player will be detected if line of sight becomes unblocked
 - Yellow - Not detected, but player will be detected if approaching ~2-3 hexes closer.
 - Green  - Not detected, safe to approach.
 ![Sneak](images/SneakDetection.jpg)